 There’s no denying it, London can be a very expensive place, food, hotels and tourist attractions all add up pretty quick.
 But if you know where to look there are loads of free things to do in London.
-Enjoy exploring the many London parks, watching the street performers in Covent Garden or just riding on the tube but make sure you take time to visit at least a few of the following free attractions
+One of my favourite things to do in the city is just walk, look at the famous architecture, soak in the atmosphere and people watch.
+Try exploring the many London parks, watching the street performers in Covent Garden or just riding on the tube but make sure you take time to visit at least a few of the following free attractions.

 Natural History Museum